Olearia traversiorum

 Olearia traversiorum, the Chatham Island akeake, or Chatham Island tree daisy, is a species of flowering plant in the family Asteraceae.
 It is endemic to the Chatham Islands of New Zealand.
 It is also known by the synonym O. traversii.

+Taxonomy

+traversiorum is an emendation of the originally described traversii, and is meant to honor both William Travers and his son Henry Travers.

+Human uses

-It is grown in other areas with mild oceanic climates such as Scotland.
+O. traversiorum is used both as a garden tree, and for firewood.
+It has also been exported, and can be grown in other areas with mild oceanic climates such as Scotland.